abinit/abinit/doc/mkdocs-user-guide/abinit.md

   * (1) fourwf: the subroutine which performs the fast Fourier transform for the wavefunctions:
   * (2) fourdp: the subroutine which performs the fast Fourier transform related to density and potential
-  * (3) rhohxc: computes the Hartree and exchange-correlation energy and potential and sometimes derivative of potential; only the XC timing is reported, excluding time connected to the FFTs : `xc:pot/=fourdp.`
+  * (3) rhohxc: computes the Hartree and exchange-correlation energy and potential and sometimes derivative of potential; only the XC timing is reported, excluding time connected to the FFTs: `xc:pot/=fourdp.`
   * (4) nonlop: computes

         < G | Vnon-local | C >